Molly Goodman

 Molly Goodman (born 19 February 1993) is an Australian rower.
-She is a national champion, a dual Olympian and a world champion winning the 2017 world title in a coxless four.
+She is a national champion, a three-time Olympian and a world champion winning the 2017 world title in a coxless four.
 She stroked the Australian eight to victory in the Remenham Challenge Cup at the 2018 Henley Royal Regatta.
 She stroked the Australian women's eight at the Tokyo 2020 Olympics.

 Club and state rowing

 Raised in Adelaide, Goodman rows from the Adelaide Rowing Club.

 Goodman was first selected to represent South Australia in the women's youth eight in 2011 contesting the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 From 2013 to 2016 she stroked the South Australian senior women's eight competing for the Queen's Cup at the Interstate Regatta.
 In 2019 and 2021 she again stroked the South Australian women's Queen's Cup eight.
+In 2023 she was the South Australian entrant to contest the interstate single scull title and placed third.

 In Adelaide Rowing Club colours she has contested national championship title at the Australian Rowing Championships on various occasions.
 At the 2017 Australian Championships she contested the national titles for a coxless pair, coxless four and the women's eight.
 She won the open women's coxless pair national title with Sarah Hawe in 2018.
-In 2018 she crewed a composite Australian selection eight who won the open women's coxed eight title at the Australian Rowing Championships and she repeated that feat and again won that title in a National Training Centre eight in 2021.
+In 2018 she crewed a composite Australian selection eight who won the open women's eight title at the Australian Rowing Championships and she repeated that feat and again won that title in a National Training Centre eight in 2021.
+At the 2023 Australian Rowing Championships she won the open quad scull national title in a composite crew.